uw-advanced-robotics/googletest-gcc-windows-builds/README.md

   > GCC 11.2.0 + LLVM/Clang/LLD/LLDB 13.0.0 + MinGW-w64 9.0.0 - UCRT - release 2

+## Publishing a release on GitHub

+Repository maintainers can publish a new release by running the "Build Googletest Release" workflow against the "master" branch.
+Do so via the "Actions" tab.

 ## Building Googletest manually

 Find the path at which your MinGW toolchain was extracted.